ando-shah/swarm/README.md

 #### B. Adding SteamVR

-Changes to integrate SteamVR :
+At this point, you may want to check out the latest code from this repo, as it has all the SteamVR changes.
+In order to allow SteamVR to take over the camera, we need to make a few changes:
+1.

 - PlayerVR (prefab)
-	- VRPlayerMovement.cs : We enable this only on the Client Side, as we do not want SteamVR running on the servers.
-In Start(), we look to make sure the [CameraRig] object (default SteamVR prefab name) is available on this GameObject.
+	- VRPlayerMovement.cs : This replaces PlayerMovement.cs, and reads the inputs from SteamVR and writes those to the WorldTransform component.
+In Start(), it checks to make sure the [CameraRig] object (default SteamVR prefab name) is available on this GameObject.
 You can do this by making the [CameraRig] prefab, a child of the an empty gameobject, called PlayerVR, and making that a prefab.
 We only enable SteamVR camera if it is attached to this player.
 This is a safeguard that prevents clients from running steamVR when theyre not supposed to.

-	- PlayerSpawnManager.cs : Change the name of the prefab to spawn to "PlayerVR" instead of "Player" Change scripts that are part of SteamVR, so they dont run on the server side.
+	- PlayerSpawnManager.cs : Change the name of the prefab to spawn to "PlayerVR" instead of "Player"

+	- Add #ifdefs to the following files, to prevent SteamVR from being active on the Server side (linux).
+You can find the references in [this forum thread](https://forums.improbable.io/t/enabling-steamvr-on-client-only/1872/3)
 		- SteamVR.cs:
 		- SteamVR_Camera.cs:

 	- Add Teleport capability : This is done quite easily by adding the following scripts to either, or both, of your controllers:
 		- SteamVR_LaserPointer.cs
 		- SteamVR_Teleporter.cs